Latviets/React-project-Rick-Morty-cards/README.md

 - Viewing Favorites: Navigate to the favorites page using TanStack Router.
 The favorites page will display all characters that have been added to favorites.

-  # Feel free to adjust any sections as needed.
-If you have more details to add or need further assistance, let me know! 😊
+  # If you have more details to add or need further assistance, let me know! 😊